 Take I-15 to exit 272 800 North in Orem and go east on SR 50 traveling through Orem to US 189 (approx. 6 miles).
 When you are approaching US 189, stay in the left lane and take US 189 toward Heber City up Provo Canyon.
-You will stay on US 189 until you reach the end of Deer Creek Reservoir (approx. 17 mile).
+You will stay on US 189 until you reach the end of Deer Creek Reservoir (approx. 17 miles).
 At the end of the reservoir turn left (north) on SR 113 for approx. 2 miles to the railroad tracks and Tate Lane.
 Tate Lane is right after you cross the railroad tracks.
 Turn left (west) on Tate Lane and proceed a short distance to Stringtown Road.
 Turn right (north) on Stringtown Road another short distance to Cascade Springs Road and the Wasatch State Park.
 Turn left (west) on Cascade Springs Road.
-The trailhead and parking lot is about 1 mile on the right.
+The trailhead and the parking lot is about 1 mile on the right.

 Photo of Staging Area: